w3f/polkadot-wiki/docs/learn/learn-proxies.md

 "Identity Judgement" proxies are in charge of allowing registrars to make judgement on an account's identity.
 If you are unfamiliar with judgements and identities on chain, please refer to [this page](learn-identity.md#judgements).

+### Auction Proxies

+Proxies that are of the type "Auction" are accounts that allow transactions pertaining to parachain auctions and crowdloans.
+The Auction proxy account can sign those transactions on behalf of an account in cold storage.
+If you already setup a "Non-transfer" proxy account, it can do everything an "Auction" proxy can do.
+Before participating in a crowdloan using an Auction proxy, it is recommended that you check with the respective parachain team for any possible issues pertaining to the crowdloan rewards distribution.

 ### Anonymous Proxies